bringmetheaugust/Beria/README.md

 * **onlyWarning** (type: `boolean`, default: `false`)

   By default, process exits with error status code if forbidden targets were founded. `onlyWarning: true` will disable this behavior. -->

+## Options

+ ##### You should know that CLI options have higher priority than options from the config file.

+ * `--config`

+    By default package looks for default `beria.config.json` config file inside project folder.
+You can set another path to Your config file.
+Example: `--config=myfolder/conf.json`

+ * `--onlyWarning`

+    By default, programm exist with error status if search was successful.
+    The option disable this behavior.